JonasFiechter/billing_prediction/README.md

 # billing_prediction
-This is a system can calculate multiple billing predictions based on different types of data analysis
+This is a system that can calculate multiple billing predictions based on different types of data analysis